NexTre-dev/alphaver/lore/developers.md

 - Was on the art team ([Presentation](../videos/presentation.md))
 - Dev6 considered them to be a friend (Presentation)
 - Created the OST album artwork ([OST.rar](../resources/ost-rar.md))
-- Is a she, confirmed by latest community post:
+- Is a she, confirmed by a community post:
   <img src="https://user-images.githubusercontent.com/66027449/178020717-877cba49-df9a-4426-a78c-c491eaa92001.png" width="600">

 ### dev4